 Paso–as the locals call it–is a gem of a town nestled amongst the rolling hills of California’s central coast.
-Located approximately halfway between San Francisco and Los Angeles, Paso offers visitors a downhome experience without sacrificing the finer things.
+Located approximately halfway between San Francisco and Los Angeles, Paso offers visitors a down-home experience without sacrificing the finer things.
 Perhaps best known for it’s award-winning wines, Paso has long been a vintner’s dream location.
 The warm days and cool nights produce grapes bursting with flavor–which, of course, lead to dynamic wines with bold, spicy and fruit-forward layers on both the nose and the palate.
-While certainly a notable wine destination, Paso offers so much more.
+While certainly a notable wine destination, there are so many more amazing things to do in Paso Robles.
 I should know; I grew up there.

 If ever you’ve walked down Main Street, USA at Disneyland or Walt Disney World, you might have an idea of what Paso Robles is like.
 From its charming park in the square downtown, to its outdoor summer concerts and festivals, Paso is America’s hometown.
 Confession: when I was young, I wanted nothing more than to leave the itty-bitty cow town I grew up in.
-Having recently returned for a weekend visit with my family, I can assuredly tell you that the cow town I called home has come into her own as a hotspot for everyone, from foodies to families.
-Don’t take my word for it, though; come along for a glimpse at what a weekend in Paso might look like.
+Having recently returned for a weekend visit with my family, I can assuredly tell you that the cow town I called home has come into her own as a hot-spot for everyone, from foodies to families.
+Don’t take my word for it, though; come along for a glimpse at all the things to do in Paso Robles.

 We stayed at the Courtyard Marriott (rates starting at $159 per night) located on the south end of town at 120 South Vine Street.
 The location was ideal; we were no more than a couple of minutes from the town square (where there are several tasting rooms and dining options) as well as the freeway entrance (which is the gateway to several wineries and beach towns).
 While the hotel did not host a complimentary breakfast, The Bistro, located just off the lobby offers both breakfast and dinner in a bright and comfortable environment.
 There was also plenty of space to stretch out and enjoy a book by the fire or a quiet conversation with a glass of wine in the lobby.